theobori/homelab/README.md

 [![ansible-lint](https://github.com/theobori/homelab/actions/workflows/ansible-lint.yml/badge.svg)](https://github.com/theobori/homelab/actions/workflows/ansible-lint.yml)

 The aim is to use my old laptop as a homelab with a Debian system.
-All automations and configurations used are declared in this repository.
+All automations and configurations used are declared in this repository and are managed by Ansible playbook.

 ## 📖 How to build and run ?